explosivegaming/FactorioSoftmodManager/README.md

 * -p, --port \<port>: the port which the api will run on
 * -u, --update: updates the database using the modules that are currently installed
 * -i, --use-index: requires -u, will also load jsons from the json chache
+* -w, --watch [interville]: will automaticly update the database with any jsons added to the selected dir
 * -d, --dev: runs the api in dev mode allowing access to /raw endpoint